Crossbite: Understanding and Treating This Common Issue

 Crossbite can occur in any area of the mouth (front or back) and may impact only the teeth' alignment or involve the growth of the jaws as well.

 What makes it particularly challenging is that it doesn't resolve on its own.
 It can even worsen over time, affecting the overall facial development.
-That's why early treatment is crucial.
+That's why early treatment is key.

 What is a Crossbite?